-18.8.1 Provide information regarding Applicant's capabilities to support physician-member consultations using technology (e.g., web consultations, telemedicine).
-In the third and fourth columns, select the books of business and product to which the answer applies to provide meaningful reference points to compare with current or future Exchange business.
-Applicant will be evaluated based on the availability of telehealth services for all books of business, particularly Exchange membership (if Applicant is not currently contracted with the Exchange, select "1" if the service would be offered to Exchange members, and include a description in the details section).
+18.8.1 Provide information regarding Applicant's capabilities to support physicianmember consultations using technology (e.g., web consultations, telemedicine).
+Applicant will be evaluated based on the availability of telehealth services for all books of business, particularly Exchange enrollees (if Applicant is not currently contracted with the Exchange, select "1" if the service would be offered to Exchange enrollees, and include a description in the details section).

 Note that Applicants selecting "Plan does not offer or allow web or telehealth consultations" will not complete the responses for all rows and columns in this question.
+Details limited to 100 words.